BarefootCoders/stellar-engine/fast/stages-aw/3-security/README.md

 ## Design overview and choices

-Project-level security resources are grouped into two separate projects, one per environment.
+Google Cloud Project level security resources are grouped into two separate Google Cloud Projects, one per environment.
 This setup matches requirements we frequently observe in real life and provides enough separation without needlessly complicating operations.

-Cloud KMS is configured and designed mainly to encrypt GCP resources with a [Customer-managed encryption key](https://cloud.google.com/kms/docs/cmek) but it may be used to create cryptokeys used to [encrypt application data](https://cloud.google.com/kms/docs/encrypting-application-data) too.
+Cloud KMS is configured and designed mainly to encrypt Google Cloud resources with a [Customer-managed encryption key](https://cloud.google.com/kms/docs/cmek) but it may be used to create cryptokeys used to [encrypt application data](https://cloud.google.com/kms/docs/encrypting-application-data) too.

 IAM for day to day operations is already assigned at the folder level to the security team by the previous stage, but more granularity can be added here at the project level, to grant control of separate services across environments to different actors.